What is a premium in insurance

 1. The Type of Coverage

 As mentioned a while ago, the whole life policy does not have an expiration.
-Therefore, it is active as long as you are alive and paying the premium.
+Therefore, it is active as long as you are alive and paying the life insurance premium.
 Aside from that, it has an added cash value feature that may gain or lose values overtime.
 The cash value is beneficial in case you need cash for emergency purposes.

 It maybe takes out as a loan.
 That is why the premium paid for whole life is 5 to 15 times higher than term life.
 The term life has the cheapest premium and the best option for many.